A MESSAGE FROM THE EXECUTIVE DIRECTOR

 During its 60 year presence in the United States, ATD Fourth World kept its records to secure the history of the people who together built this movement.
 In recent years, the reports and writings, photo negatives, videos and artwork, from the different teams, were gathered in Chicago.
 There they were organized and described.

 On October 16, 2024, the archives were moved to the Joseph Wresinski Archives and Research Centre.
 This ATD Fourth World center is included in the UNESCO ‘Memory of the World’ Registry, in recognition of the unique history it preserves.
-In this center, the archives are stored in optimal conditions and remain accessible, within the context of our history internationally.
+In this center, the archives are stored in optimal conditions and remain accessible within the context of ATD Fourth World history internationally.

 Administration

-We made the administrative changes to better align our resources with our mission.
+Major administrative changes were made to improve our financial, administrative and operational processes.
 By relying more intentionally on external expert services for specialized administrative functions, we are able to focus our time and energy where it matters most—on the ground, alongside communities.
 This shift allows us to work more effectively and sustainably, ensuring that our efforts continue to be driven by the voices and priorities of those most affected by poverty.

-Switch to a new expense and bill pay system, Ramp and new bookkeepers, HSBP
+Switch to a new expense and bill pay system, Ramp and new bookkeepers, HSBP: These system changes allow us to have clear expense tracking and approval systems, maintain strong bookkeeping practices, and ensure we are audit-ready.

 NATIONAL EXECUTIVE TEAM